evgchz/dpabst/README.md

 Post-processing algorithm for binary classification with abstention and DP constraints

-# Warning
+# Warnings

-Due to this bug https://github.com/scikit-optimize/scikit-optimize/issues/981 use `LogisticRegression` with `solver='liblinear'`
+1. Due to this bug https://github.com/scikit-optimize/scikit-optimize/issues/981 use `LogisticRegression` with `solver='liblinear'`

+2. It is explicitly assumed that the sensitive attribute is stored in the LAST column of the design matrix.

+3. It is explicitly assumed that the labels are valued in 0,1.

+4. The prediction is 0, 1, or 10000.
+Reject is interpreted as 10000.

 # Dependencies